xtuml/bridgepoint/doc-internal/process/HOWTO-create-new-development-workspace-Linux.md

 Steps
 ------------
 <pre>
 _- Download the latest released version of the tool.
-You will find all the releases at [3] _- Run the installer.
+You will find all the releases at [3].
+   Linux installers have an ixl file extension.
+  _- Add execute permissions to the downloaded installer file
+     (chmod a+x BridgePoint_vX.X.XX_XXXX.ixl)
+  _- If installing under Ubuntu install required libraries:
+     sudo apt-get install libxtst6:i386
+  _- Run the installer.
 You can install wherever you like, but these instructions
-     assume the default:  ~/MentorGraphics/BridgePoint
+     assume the default:  ~/MentorGraphics/BridgePoint _- If installing under Ubuntu, install required runtime library for GTK sudo apt-get install libgtk2.0-0:i386
 _- Launch the tool open a new eclipse workspace that will become your development workspace.
       Example:  ~/workspace/current